India quarterly growth falls to worst level in six years | Malay Mail

 “Even the festive demand has failed to revive (the economy) and this is reflected in the current data”, Ind-Ra said in a statement.

-Analysts say India’s economy needs to grow at 8 per cent to create jobs for the 1.2 million Indians entering the labour market each month. — AFP
+Analysts say India’s economy needs to grow at eight per cent to create jobs for the 1.2 million Indians entering the labour market each month. — AFP